grafana/k6-docs/src/data/markdown/docs/06 Cloud REST API/01 Cloud REST API/04 Tests.md

 draft: 'true'
 ---

+To read, update, and start tests, use the `/tests` path.

 ## List tests

 Returns all tests within a specified project.
 If no project is specified, k6 returns the default project.

 You MAY sort or query the results with query parameters.